waku-org/js-waku/guides/reactjs-relay.md

 }
 ```

 And Voilà!
-You should now be able to send and receive messages from two different browsers.
+You should now be able to send and receive messages.
+Try out by opening the app from different browsers.

 You can see the complete code in the [Minimal JS Web Chat App](/examples/min-js-web-chat).